Infinitesouls/infinitesouls/README.md

         🔭 I’m currently working on Chasper
         🌱 I’m currently learning Bot Development
-        🤝 I’m looking for help with Different Developers 📫 How to reach me is.zena91@gmail.com
+        🤝 I’m looking for help with Different Developers 📫 How to reach me Join My Discord Server
         ⚡ Fun fact I like Music, Anime And You As My Heart <3

 <br>